kenechiaugustine/commands-setup/README.md

-# Project Setup Commands - npm/npx vs yarn
+# Project Setup Commands - npm/npx/yarn

 A comprehensive guide to create different types of projects using both npm/npx and yarn package managers.